-Is Your Insurance Policy Illegal?
-When Policy Language Conflicts with California Law
+When Insurance Policy Language Conflicts with California Law

-A California court ruled the FAIR Plan's fire policy "unlawful."
-But the problem goes far beyond one insurer.
-Here are the ways your policy may conflict with California statutes, case law, and regulations — and why the law wins.
+A CA court ruled the FAIR Plan's fire policy "unlawful."
+The ways policy language conflicts with statutes, case law, and regs - and how the law limits what a policy can take away.

 Your Policy Is Not the Final Word